Konrad Becker

-Konrad Becker (born January 9, 1959 in Vienna) is an artist, hypermedia researcher, and interdisciplinary content developer, director of the Institute for New Culture Technologies-t0 and initiator of Public Netbase and World-Information.Org.
+Konrad Becker (born 9 January 1959 in Vienna) is an artist, hypermedia researcher, and interdisciplinary content developer, director of the Institute for New Culture Technologies-t0 and initiator of Public Netbase and World-Information.Org.

 Music and acting

-As actor, Konrad Becker is known for his role as Böckstiegel in Wolfgang Petersen's anti-war drama Das Boot (1981).
+As an actor, Konrad Becker is known for his role as Böckstiegel in Wolfgang Petersen's anti-war drama Das Boot (1981).

 As a musician Konrad Becker created Monoton, the crucial Austrian electronic music act providing distinguished soundscapes.
 The Wire magazine singled out Monoton’s record Monotonprodukt07 as one of the 100 most important records of the 20th century.
 In recent years, Konrad Becker has focused on notebook live jamming with minimalist rigor.

 At the borderline of sound art, psychoacoustics and contemporary dance practices, Konrad Becker's project has crossed a variety of genres over the years and has gone through various mutations and side projects.
 Starting with meta-mathematical and performative multimedia installations, from industrial ambience noise to audio software art and a dance context in the early rave scene he also developed theatrical productions.